HoustonDad/EasyApache4/_post/index.md

 * Make an OBS account at: https://build.opensuse.org/
 * Create a new subproject under your Home Project.
   * In my example, I named it 'symlink_patch'
-* Add the EA4 repository with 'isv:cpanel:EA4'
+* Add two repositories to your project that link to CentOS 6 and CentOS 7 from the EA4 repository at 'isv:cpanel:EA4'
   * This ensures that any dependencies your packages need from EA4, it will be able to find them.
   * Any packages required from CentOS upstream are already set in EA4, and are inherited to your project from 'isv:cpanel:EA4'
-* Add package to OBS
+* Add package metadata to OBS
   * In my example of building the symlink_patch packages, I needed to fork two packaegs (ea-apache2 and ea-apr).
   * I created two packages in my OBS project named 'symlink_patch' named 'ea-apache2' and 'ea-apr'
 * Install required RPM build tools to interact with rpmbuild and OBS